RShankar/Semantic-Web-for-Genomics/Examples/GO Ontology/go.md

 ![alt text](https://github.com/RShankar/Semantic-Web-for-Genomics/blob/master/Examples/GO%20Ontology/UniProt%20Contributor%20list_Pho3%20not%20there.png "UniProtKB contibutions to annotations for GO:0003993")

+Column 11 (Fig. 2/ text book) provides a synonym for the identifier in column 2 (P00519, for PH03) as YBR092C.
+This can be seen at the UniProtKB database page for [PH03](https://www.uniprot.org/uniprot/P24031)

 **QuickGO term history information**: Instead of following up on GO:0003993, let us follow this for GO:0000346, from where evidence for GO: 0003993 was obtained.
 For this, start at AmiGO2 home page again.
 On the search results page, on the left hand side, near the top, see this entry: History - See term history for GO:0000346 at QuickGO.
 Click on the QuickGo link to get this screen:

 ![alt text](https://github.com/RShankar/Semantic-Web-for-Genomics/blob/master/Examples/GO%20Ontology/Ancestor%20Chart%20QuickGO%20Term%20GO%200000346.png "Ancestor chart at QuickGo for GO:0000346")